Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Meeting in the middle

-We next recall from \cite{dms2014mating,quantum_spheres} (as well as Section~\ref{sec::spheres}) that we can encode an $\SLE_6$ trajectory on top of a $\sqrt{8/3}$-LQG sphere using the time-reversal $e$ of a $3/2$-stable L\'evy excursion and the ordered collection of marked, oriented quantum disks that the path cuts off from its target point.
-Therefore we can view the path-decorated, beaded quantum surface which corresponds to the region separated by an $\SLE_6$ from its target point as well as the path stopped at a given time as a random variable which takes values in $\X^*$ which is the product of the subspace of {\cadlag} functions in $\ell^\infty$ with only downward jumps and $(\X_1 \times \{0,1\})^\N$; we equip $\X^*$ with the product topology.
+We next recall from \cite{dms2014mating,quantum_spheres} (as well as Section~\ref{sec::spheres}) that if we draw an independent whole-plane $\SLE_6$ on top of a $\sqrt{8/3}$-LQG sphere starting from one quantum typical point and targeted at another, then the quantum boundary length of the complementary component containing the target point is given by the time-reversal of a $3/2$-stable L\'evy excursion $e$.
+Moreover, the jumps of $e$ correspond to the components cut out by the $\SLE_6$ where the magnitude of a given jump gives the quantum boundary length of the corresponding component.
+Given $e$, these components are conditionally independent quantum disks which are oriented depending on whether the $\SLE_6$ surrounded it clockwise or counterclockwise and are also marked by the first (equivalently last) point on the disk boundary visited by the $\SLE_6$.
+It is shown in particular in \cite[Theorem~1.1]{quantum_spheres} that the $\SLE_6$-decorated quantum sphere is a.s.\ determined by $e$ and the collection of oriented and marked quantum disks.
+Therefore we can view the path-decorated, beaded quantum surface which corresponds to the region separated by an $\SLE_6$ from its target point as well as the path stopped at a given time as a random variable which takes values in $\X^*$ which is the product of the space of {\cadlag} functions with only downward jumps (with the local Skorokhod topology) and $(\X_1 \times \{0,1\})^\N$; we equip $\X^*$ with the product topology.
 Indeed, the time-reversed L\'evy excursion naturally is an element of the former space and the ordered collection of marked, oriented quantum disks naturally take values in the latter space (the orientation corresponds to the extra bit).

 Fix $\epsilon > 0$.
 For any interval $I = (x_1,x_2)$ with $0 < x_1 < x_2$ and any interval $J = (t_1,t_2)$ with $0 < t_1 < t_2$ we have that $\MstwoW[X_\ttime \in I, \ttime \in J] \in (0,\infty)$ so that $\MstwoW$ conditioned on $X_\ttime \in I$ and $\ttime \in J$ makes sense as a probability measure.
 We can thus write